Jean Charbonneaux

-Jean Marie Augustin Charbonneaux (15 January 1895 – 21 February 1969) was a 20th-century French archaeologist.
+Jean Marie Augustin Charbonneaux (15 January 1895 – 21 February 1969) was a French archaeologist.

 He was a member of the French School at Athens from 1921 to 1925 and of the Académie des inscriptions et belles-lettres from 1962.
-He was successively curator, chief curator and Inspector General of the Museums of France and professor of Greek and Roman archeology at the École du Louvre from 1930 to 1965.
+He was successively curator, chief curator, Inspector General of the Museums of France, and professor of Greek and Roman archeology at the École du Louvre from 1930 to 1965.